 Why are data centers important to business?

-Enterprise IT requires significant IT infrastructure, and on-premise servers usually can’t provide sufficient capabilities for serious growth and business success.
-Data centers support everything from email and file sharing, productivity, CRMs, databases, AI, and virtual environments, so speed, capacity, and functionality are all vital.
+Last but not least, enterprise IT requires significant IT infrastructure, and on-premise servers usually can’t provide sufficient capabilities for serious growth and business success.
+Data centers support everything from